Taxation of Foreclosures and Short Sales

 A short sale involving a recourse debt, where the lender agrees to reduce some or all of the outstanding debt, may give rise to forgiveness of debt income (also called "cancellation of debt" or COD income).
 The amount of the debt that the lender agrees to write off is treated as "ordinary income".

-This forgiveness or cancellation of debt which is treated as "ordinary income" under certain circumstances may be subject to taxation.
-There may also be capital gains realized.
+This forgiveness or cancellation of debt, which is treated as "ordinary income" under certain circumstances, may be subject to taxation.
+However, a claim of insolvency my provide relief from COD income (Question 10).
+Additionally, there may be capital gains realized.
 See Question 6 above.

-Capital Gains and California Code of Civil Procedure Section 580e - Nonrecourse Debt
+COD Income, Capital Gains and California Code of Civil Procedure Sections 580b(a)(3) and 580e - Non-recourse Debt

-Notwithstanding the expiration of the California Mortgage Debt Forgiveness Law on January 1st, 2013 and the Federal Mortgage Debt Relief Act at the end of 2013, California Code of Civil Procedure section 580e gives relief from cancellation of debt income to those borrowers covered by its anti-deficiency provisions.
+Notwithstanding the expiration of the California Mortgage Debt Forgiveness Law on January 1st, 2013 and the Federal Mortgage Debt Relief Act at the end of 2013, California Code of Civil Procedure sections 580b and 580e provide relief from COD income for purchase money loans.